KanoComputing/kano-updater/README.md

 # Kano-updater

-kano-updater is meant to be the easiest way to keep your Kanux system up to date.
-It not only performs upgrades of your python modules and Debian packages, but cleans the system and expands the SD Card if needed.
+kano-updater is the easiest way to keep your Kano (or other Debian-based) OS up-to-date.
+It not only performs upgrades of your Python modules and Debian packages, but also cleans the system and expands the SD Card if needed.

 Check all the information on the [Wiki](https://github.com/KanoComputing/kano-updater/wiki)